Vegetarian & Vegan Diet Pyramid

-The Vegetarian Diet Pyramid is the fourth diet pyramid released by Oldways.
-It was presented at the 1997 International Conference on Vegetarian Diets held in Austin, Texas.
-This pyramid is a guide to a healthy, traditional vegetarian eating pattern, which includes dairy and eggs.
+The original Vegetarian Diet Pyramid, the fourth traditional diet pyramid released by Oldways, was presented at the 1997 International Conference on Vegetarian Diets held in Austin, Texas.
+In October 2013, Oldways introduced a new version of the pyramid, which for the first time includes vegan guidelines

 A plant-based diet can be an excellent source of all the necessary nutrients (protein, fats, carbohydrates, vitamins, minerals, and all nine essential amino acids) for optimal health, particularly when a wide variety of foods are eaten each day.
 Some vegetarians (especially vegans) may need to add supplements to ensure that they are getting all the essential nutrients they require.

 There are many ethical, dietary, and cultural reasons to follow a plant-based diet.
 Agricultural sustainability is a positive aspect as well.
 The industrial food system, heavily focused on meat production (beef, pork, sheep, and poultry, etc.), is not sustainable.
 Plant crops (including grains, beans, vegetables) require fewer natural resources such as fuel, water, and land area than do livestock and poultry, making them more sustainable.

 Recommended Daily Servings for Each Level of the Pyramid

 Oldways Vegetarian & Vegan Pyramid has been created by our 10-member scientific committee to highlight the beauty and variety of whole plant foods that characterize healthy, well-planned meatless diets.
 It’s all about the food!
 This visual guide serves as reminder that it’s important to eat foods from all of the pyramid levels every day if you’re a lacto-ovo vegetarian, and from all but the top level if you’re a vegan.
 Although our pyramid features primarily fresh foods, please note that frozen, canned, and dried plant foods are also an important part of a healthy diet.